-Paul Curnin, Co-Chair of the Firm’s Litigation Department and member of the Executive Committee, has significant experience in securities and derivative matters, government and internal investigations, corporate control litigation and corporate governance matters.
-He has been recognized as a leader in his field by Chambers USA, The Legal 500 and Euromoney's Benchmark Litigation; named a BTI Client Service All-Star by in-house counsel for outstanding client service; and named by The American Lawyer as one of the top “45 Lawyers Under 45” in the United States.
+Paul Curnin, Co-Chair of the Firm’s Litigation Department, has significant experience in securities and derivative matters, government and internal investigations, corporate control litigation and corporate governance matters.
+He is consistently recognized as a leader in his field by Chambers USA, where sources describe him as “excellent”; “a great lawyer”; and highlight his “unparalleled judgment.”
+He is also consistently recognized by The Legal 500 and Euromoney's Benchmark Litigation, and was named a BTI Client Service All-Star by in-house counsel for outstanding client service.

 Read Full Biography...

 The Board of the Wounded Warrior Project in an investigation of use of donor funds